 Many experts think that FHA interest rates could be in for some unpredictability in 2024.
 In the last decade, FHA loan rates have been competitive with conventional mortgage rates associated with prime loan programs backed by Fannie and Freddie.

 The Federal Reserve plans to meet in February, and a critical non-farm payrolls report is due to be released soon.
 This will represent the first monthly report in 2018 and the first since the Federal Reserve hike interest rates 11 times in the last 24 months.

 Many believe that what happens in February could set the tone for mortgage rates for the year – both conventional and FHA rates.

 Generally, there is economic optimism in the air.
 Unemployment dropped, the work participation rate is up, wages are rising, and the Dow recently went over 20,000 for the first time ever.
 All indications from the Federal Reserve and HUD point towards competitive FHA loan rates in 2017 and 2018.

 Current FHA Rates Remain Competitive

 Markets are going to be watching to see if these trends continue in February.
 Higher wages and more people working heats up the economy and can lead to inflation, which can cause rates to rise.
 Also, the Fed could decide to raise rates again because of signs of strong economic data.

-While it is true that better economic activity could lead to higher conventional and FHA loan rates, many would argue that this is a good thing.
+While it is true that better economic activity could lead to higher conventional and FHA mortgage rates, many would argue that this is a good thing.

 If people are making more money and unemployment is lower, people can certainly afford slightly higher mortgage rates.
 Also, experts remind consumers to remember that mortgage rates are still historically very low.
 Even with rates in December 2017 at a three year peak, they were still very low:

 The FHA mortgage was viewed as an especially good deal.
 FHA loans are used in about 40% of 1st time home buyer loans.
 FHA loans have very flexible lending standards and it is possible to put down as little as 3.5% on a home.